Are applicants still required to put their address on a resume?

 Adding an address on your resume: Yes or no?

-Should you put your own address on a resume?
+Should you put your own address on your resume?

 “No,” says Steven Mostyn, the Chief Human Resources Officer at Management.org.
 “Job seekers generally no longer need to include their home address on their resume.”